ohmybrew/ohmybrew.github.io/_posts/2020-02-04-basic-symfony-flex-with-symfony-server-dockerized.markdown

 date: '2020-02-04 00:56:22'
 ---

 Symfony Flex allows you to tailor a Symfony application to your needs by building it with "recipes".
-Its provides a way to create a very lean and clean Symfony application with only the bells and whistles you choose.
+It provides a way to create a very lean and clean Symfony application with only the bells and whistles you choose.

 In this post, I'll show you how to create a Dockerized version of your Flex application that utilizes the Symfony local server for use during local development.